ownlytics/mcptix/README.md

 ## Customizing mcptix

-You can customize McpTix by editing the `.mcptix/mcptix.config.js` file in your project:
+You can customize mcptix by editing the `.mcptix/mcptix.config.js` file in your project:

 ```javascript
 module.exports = {